man0j-012/man0j-012/README.md

 ---

 My journey in computer science began with my love for gaming, sparked by Pokémon Fire Red on my Game Boy Advance 🎮.
 Inquisitiveness and yearning to expand my horizons through systems, computers, and algorithms have become my second nature since then.
 Henceforth, I have embraced challenges across multiple domains, learning from mistakes, growing, and striving to "fail better."
-Work at HALT!!!

 ---

 ### 🛠️ T Skills